aarushitandon0/lrm-comparision/README.md

 ```

 MCTS stands for Monte Carlo Tree Search.
 This layer treats reasoning steps as nodes in a search tree.

+Simple explanation:

+MCTS reasoning repeatedly explores possible reasoning paths, gives each explored path a reward, and then spends more effort on paths that look promising while still occasionally exploring less-tested paths.
+It is a more formal search strategy than Tree reasoning.

+Technical explanation:

+This layer adapts Monte Carlo Tree Search to language reasoning.
+A node represents a partial reasoning state.
+The search alternates between selection, expansion, simulation, scoring, and backpropagation.
+Selection uses the UCB rule to balance exploitation of high-reward paths with exploration of under-tested paths.
+Simulation rolls a partial path forward until an answer is produced, and scoring estimates the quality of that rollout.
+Backpropagation updates the value estimates of all nodes along the selected path.

 Each iteration follows: